TechsophyOfficial/Awgment/README.md

 - View/Add comments of a task
 - Add Filter - To create a separate menu in tasklist to view the tasks based on filter criteria

+For more details refer to GitHub repo [awgment-ui-case](https://github.com/TechsophyOfficial/awgment-ui-case).

 ### UX-Controller

 UX-Controller is a wrapper service exposes REST interfaces to call workflow engine APIs.
 This wrapper service helps in replacing camunda workflow engine or integrating with other bpm tools (e.g., alfresco, flowable etc) in without impacting the applications or clients.

 Note: All the communication with workflow engine from any client or user interface should be through this service (using rest interfaces).

-For more details refer to GitHub link.
+For more details refer to GitHub repo [awgment-app-ux-controller](https://github.com/TechsophyOfficial/awgment-app-ux-controller).

 ### Rule Modeler